pcguest/Generative-Art-Practices/README.md

   - **Scalable Vector Graphics (SVG) Output**: Outputs a scalable SVG file that can be used for further artistic applications or high-resolution prints.

 _(Full code is available in `stippling_converter.py`)_

+### Complex p5.js Artwork (March 2025)

+The "Complex p5.js Artwork (March 2025)" project creates a visually pleasing and intricate artwork using multiple layers, colors, and movements.
+It generates a series of animated layers of circles that change over time, creating a mesmerizing and complex visual effect.

+- **Key Features**:
+  - **Layered Circular Patterns**: Multiple layers of circles, each with unique distortions and movements.
+  - **Color Gradients**: Smooth transitions between colors to enhance visual appeal.
+  - **Dynamic Animation**: Continuous animation that evolves over time, ensuring a constantly changing piece of art.

+_(Full code is available in `complex_artwork.js`)_

 ## Instructions